pianowow/concentrate/README.md

   - Play Against mode
   You play blue, Concentrate plays red.
 Click letters to form a word, and press the Play button.
 Click the word formed below if you want to clear your selection.
 Press the pass button to pass.
 Select a word in the game history to continue from that point in the game (a way to take back a move).

 - evolve.py
 This module was created to determine the appropriate value for various values (weights) in concentrate's evaluation function.
-It uses an evolutionary algorithm to spawn multiple versions of concentrate with different weights, and they play against each other.
+It uses an evolutionary algorithm to create multiple versions of concentrate with different weights, and they play against each other.
 The strongest survive and new members are generated.
-Please note this is set to spawn 3 processes to speed things up, so if you have a single or dual core system, this may not play nice.
+Please note this is set to spawn 3 python processes (multiprocessing.Pool) to speed things up, so if you have a single or dual core system, this may not play nice.

 - search.py
 Command line interface for viewing possible words to play in a position.